There are a range of further education (FE) skills development programmes on offer.

 To find out more about some local businesses who have already successfully used Skills Focus and InnovateUs training and how your business could benefit from the programmes, have a look at this video:

-Connected is an initiative between the six Further Education colleges, Queen’s University Belfast and the Ulster University to help businesses and the wider community to improve their performance by providing access to a broad portfolio of knowledge and technology support services.
+Connected is an initiative between the six Further Education colleges, Queen’s University Belfast, the Ulster University and the Open University in Northern Ireland to help businesses and the wider community to improve their performance by providing access to a broad portfolio of knowledge and technology support services.

 Connected makes available academic expertise and resources that can bring measurable benefits to business.
 It aims to develop interaction and stimulate innovation to benefit local companies and the Northern Ireland economy by encouraging, easing and increasing potential knowledge exchange links between academia and industry, particularly small and medium-sized enterprises.

 Innovation Vouchers provide up to £5,000 of funding support for small to medium sized businesses in Northern Ireland to help them to innovate, develop and grow.
 Funded by Invest Northern Ireland, the Innovation Voucher enables companies to seek knowledge and expertise from colleges and universities.